nwcourses/nwcourses.github.io/COM421/week1.md

 The first node in the list links to nothing in the reverse direction (indicated in Python by the special value `None`) and similarly, the final node in the list links to nothing in the forward direction.

 What are the consequences of this?
-We will examine this by considering the three scenarios we looked at for arrays:

 - Remember how we could use simple arithmetic, using the array index, to calculate the location in memory of a given element in an array.
 Can